puzzle/okr/backend/README.md

 # OKR-Tool Backend

-This is the Spring Boot Backend for the OKR-Tool.
+This is the Spring Boot backend for the OKR-Tool.

-## Develop Info
+## DEVELOPING

 Install and compile:
 - Install maven dependencies: `mvn clean compile`